Amazonas (Peruvian department): Republic

-The colonial splendour of Chachapoyas, almost a complete city, was disappearing during the Republic because it had been imposed in the country new means of transport that were turning it in a cloistered and outlying city from the rest of the country.
+The colonial splendour of Chachapoyas, almost a complete city, was disappearing during the Republic because it had been imposed in the country a new means of transport that were turning it in a cloistered and outlying city from the rest of the country.

 Chachapoyas remained this way during more than one century in the Republic.
-Without highways of access, the route had to be done on horse, in long and painful caravans from the coast, or by the rivers from the region of the east.
-Such situation continue until 1960, date in which the highway arrived to Chachapoyas, although it had been already preceded by air transport.
+Without highways, routes connecting to the city had to be done on horse, in long and painful caravans from the coast, or by the rivers from the region of the east.
+This situation continued until 1960, when highway connections arrived to Chachapoyas, although it had been already preceded by air transport.

-Later, during the last government of the doctor Manuel Prado, there was constructed and inaugurated the highway that joins Chachapoyas with the big route of penetration Olmos-Marañon.
+Later, during the last government of Manuel Prado, the highway that joins Chachapoyas with the big route of penetration Olmos-Marañon was inaugurated.
 With this, Amazonas was put in direct communication with Lima and the rest of the Republic.

 Amazonas ancestors

 The department of Amazonas possesses a great past that is still precariously evaluated and spread.
 On its borders, there are fabulous archaeological testimonies like Cuélap, the most extensive monument of the Peruvian ancestral past.
 Cuélap was the main city of the Chachapoyas culture in their peak years.